peadargrant/data_architecture/23_xml/xml_lab.md

-XPath expressions allow us to easily retrieve the contents of elements and attributes in an XML document, by writing expressions.
+XPath expressions allow us to easily retrieve the contents of elements and attributes in an XML document, by writing XPath expressions.

 The XPath expression language is standardised and works similarly in many languages - Java, C#, C++/libxml/JavaScript etc.